FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-intro.md

-A *view definiton* is the central piece of the [View Layer](layers.html#the-view-layer).
+A *view definition* is the central piece of the [View Layer](layers.html#the-view-layer).
-It is is based on [FHIRPath](https://hl7.org/fhirpath/) expresssions to select fields and filtering criteria, and is defined by the ViewDefinition logical model seen below.
+It is is based on [FHIRPath](https://hl7.org/fhirpath/) expressions to select fields and filtering criteria, and is defined by the ViewDefinition logical model seen below.

 ### Key ViewDefinition elements